toorcn/asean-ai-summit-buildathon/backend/README.md

 - Uses traffic-aware optimal routing to ensure accurate ETAs.

 ### 3. **Top-N Hospital Recommendations**
-- Combines drive ETA and live wait-time into a single total time metric.
+- Combines drive ETA and live estimated wait-time using Computer Vision into a single total time metric.
 - Sorts and ranks hospitals based on this metric to recommend the best options.

 ---